 I really cannot agree with his assumption that criticism of another person’s actions has to imply a holier-than-thou attitude on the part of the critic.
 Roger is surely right in saying that all of us sometimes act in ways which hurt the environment.
 To me, that means that we all occasionally make mistakes which need to be pointed out to us.
 How does it help the environment if we agree to keep quiet about each other’s sometime thoughtlessness or wrongheadedness for the sake of some abstract “unity”?

-Labels: Environmental Advocacy.
+Keywords: Environmental Advocacy.

 “The causes of pollution have not been removed.
 I am convinced that the citizens have never been supplied with pure water at all seasons of the year.”